 You want to make sure you have enough healthy fat in the skillet.
 Too much and they will get soggy, too little and they could burn.

 Is it Better to Sauté Mushrooms in Butter or Olive Oil?

 I find that a combination of both works best.
 You want mostly butter, for that glorious flavor, but since butter alone will burn, you want a smaller amount of olive oil to prevent that from happening.
 Together they make a perfect combination and what I typically use for most everything I sauté.

 As promised I am listing some of my best tips about mushrooms that'll help ensure you have the cleanest and freshest mushrooms:

 - As soon as you get fresh mushrooms home, take them out of the plastic container and place them in a paper bag or you can lay them out flat on paper towels.
 Place the bag or paper towels in the fridge.
 They’ll keep longer if they are stored chilled.

 - Fresh mushrooms should never be stored in any type air tight bag or container because condensation will build up and they will go bad quickly.

 - There are different schools of thought on the best way to clean mushrooms.
-For best results, don’t clean them until right before you’re ready to use them.
+For best results, don’t clean them until you’re ready to use them.
 Using a slightly damp paper towel, gently clean each mushroom.
-A lot of opinions are you should never wash mushrooms.
-The reason why is because mushrooms act like sponges and will soak up the water, rendering soggy and mushy cooked mushrooms.
+I don't recommend washing them though, because mushrooms act like sponges and will soak up the water, rendering soggy.
 However, if you have stubborn debris, you can quickly run that spot under the water.